 Business Mapping Example

 SharePoint is used for sharing all types of documents.
 That is obvious.
 But there is another feature called Content Types… It allows you to capture mandatory information whenever you save a document in SharePoint… Sounds like a technical feature.
 But it has tremendous business impact.
-I don’t want to describe it here… but you can view this 3 min video to realize the practical importance of this feature.
+I don’t want to describe it here… but you can view this video to understand how useful it is.

 Quantify the benefits